udexon/5CSM/SMOCL/README.md

 ## What is NOT a stack machine?

+  - _ALL programs or functions can be represented as reverse Polish notation and executed by a stack machine._

+  - _The reverse Polish notation is simply THE simplest notation to represent ANYTHING mathematically._

 ### Introduction

 SMOCL is derived from the Multitiered Stack Machine (nSM) as described in: